HappyMan01/note/english/day01/lh_sentence.md

 4(11)America and Americans were prosperous beyond the dreams of the Europeans and Asians whose economies the war had destroyed.
+  1It was inevitable that this primacy should have narrowed as other countries grew richer.
+2Just as inevitably, the retreat from predominance proved painful.
+3By the mid-1980s Americans had found themselves at a loss over their fading industrial competitiveness.
+4Some huge American industries, such as consumer electronics, had shrunk or vanished in the face of foreign competition.
+5By 1987 there was only one American television maker left, Zenith.
+6(Now there is none: Zenith was bought by South Korea’s LG Electronics in July.)
+7(12)Foreign-made cars and textiles were sweeping into the domestic market.
+America’s machine-tool industry was on the ropes.
+8For a while it looked as though the making of semiconductors, which America had invented and which sat at the heart of the new computer age, was going to be the next casualty.
+  1All of this caused a crisis of confidence.
+2Americans stopped taking prosperity for granted.
+3They began to believe that their way of doing business was failing, and that their incomes would therefore shortly begin to fall as well.
+4The mid-1980s brought one inquiry after another into the causes of America’s industrial decline.
+5Their sometimes sensational findings were filled with warnings about the growing competition from overseas.
+  1How things have changed!
+2In 1995 the United States can look back on five years of solid growth while Japan has been struggling.
+3 ( 14 ) Few Americans attribute this solely to such
+obvious causes as a devalued dollar or the turning of the business cycle.
+4Self-doubt has yielded to blind pride.
+5“American industry has
+changed its structure, has gone on a diet, has learnt to be more quick-witted,” according to Richard Cavanaugh, executive dean of Harvard’s Kennedy School of Government.
+6“It makes me proud to be an American just to see how our businesses are improving their productivity,” says Stephen Moore of the Cato Institute, a think-tank in Washington, DC.
+7And William Sahlman of the Harvard Business School believes that people will look back on this period as “a golden age of business management in the United States.”
 ```

 > 一个历史(介词短语修饰这个history)可能是一个不利条件，
 主干： A history can be a handicap,其他都是修改是附加
 的东西